7 Signs You Need Managed IT

 3. Your phone and email systems sometimes fail.

-Your communications systems, whether cloud- or premise-based, should be managed.
+Your communications systems, whether cloud- or premise-based, are more efficient and safe as managed network services.
 If they’re not, the systems can get hacked, and your communications may drop.
 Customer complaints can cost you revenue and damage your reputation.
-Even if your IT team can monitor your phone and email, it’s usually cheaper, more reliable, and more efficient to give the task to a managed IT provider.
+Even if your IT team can monitor your phone and email services, it’s usually cheaper, more reliable, and more efficient to give the task to a managed IT provider.

 4. Your credit card company or other vendors say that your credentials have been hacked in their IT systems.